We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 -

 Bitcoin and cryptocurrency is a popular activity in Poland, and the country is well-served by crypto exchanges and facilities.
-There are dozens of Bitcoin ATMs and all the major exchanges allow Polish users.
+There are over 200 Bitcoin ATMs throughout the country and all the major exchanges allow Polish users.

 The cryptocurrency markets are currently not officially regulated in Poland, although the government regulator has announced its plans to begin looking into it.